County Cork Ireland · Co. Cork · Buttevant Save · Share

 The reason to come back.
 The things every local will eventually tell you about, usually after the second pint.

-Two riders — Cornelius O'Callaghan and Edmund Blake — made a bet.
-They'd race on horseback from Buttevant church steeple to St. Leger church steeple in Doneraile, four and a half miles across open country.
+Two riders, by tradition Cornelius O'Callaghan and Edmund Blake, made a bet: race on horseback from the steeple of Buttevant's Protestant church to the steeple of the church in Doneraile, four and a half miles east across open country.
 No roads.
-Just fields, walls, hedges, water.
-The steeple was the finish line because you could see it from miles away.
-They did it.
-Won the bet.
-And riding straight at a distant church — a "steeple chase" — became the thing.
-The term spread.
-By the 19th century, steeplechase was a recognized sport, tracks were being built, and the whole apparatus of modern racing had been grafted onto that single afternoon's madness in North Cork.
-Buttevant didn't invent the horse race.
-It invented the idea that you could race toward something visible rather than just around a marked path.
+Just fields, walls, ditches and water.
+The steeples were the markers because you could see them from a distance.
+They ran it.
+The idea of racing straight at a visible steeple - a steeple chase - took hold, the word spread, and by the nineteenth century steeplechasing was a codified sport with built courses.
+Buttevant did not invent the horse race.
+It invented the notion of racing toward something you can see rather than around a marked track.

 Cahirmee Horse Fair